nebulastream/nebulastream-query-generator/README.md

-# nebulastream-query-generator
+# About
-This project is capable of generating valid NES queries based on given configurations.
+This project is used for generating random valid NES queries based on given configurations.

+# Installation

+Please make sure to install following dependencies before working with this project:

+`pip install click`

+# How To Run

+`./main --configPath=<Location of configuration file>`

+## Configurations